lagotto/lagotto/README.md

-Article-Level Metrics, is a Ruby application started by the [Public Library of Science (PLoS)](http://www.plos.org/).
+Article-Level Metrics, is a Ruby on Rails application started by the [Public Library of Science (PLoS)](http://www.plos.org/).
 It stores and reports user configurable performance data on research articles.
 Examples of possible metrics are online usage, citations, social bookmarks, notes, comments, ratings and blog coverage.

 Welcome to the Open Source project site!